digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Arctic circle (because the sun never gets that high).
 Any preset may be manually invoked regardless of its specified solar elevations.

-To assign a trigger, use the Preset Dialog to set a preset's ``solar-elevation``.
+To assign a trigger, use the *Presets-Dialog* to set a preset's ``solar-elevation``.
 A solar elevation may range from -19 degrees in the eastern sky (morning/ascending) to -19 degrees in the western sky (afternoon/descending), with a maximum nearing 90 degrees at midday.

-On any given day, the Preset Dialog may be used to temporarily override any trigger, in which case the trigger is suspended until the following day.
+On any given day, the *Presets-Dialog* may be used to temporarily override any trigger, in which case the trigger is suspended until the following day.
 For example, a user might choose to disable a trigger intended for the brightest part of the day if the day is particularly dull.